Terms of Reference

 The CC also reviews relevant policies and regulations to ensure that each step in the process leading to certification is appropriate, effective and efficient.

 The CC has eleven (11) voting members, including the chair and a vice-chair.
 The chair is a member of the Assessment Committee.
-The members are Royal College Fellows in good standing with interest/expertise in medical education and knowledge of credentialing.
+The members are Royal College Fellows with interest/expertise in medical education and knowledge of credentialing.
 The specific composition of the CC will be determined as appropriate and shall include the following voting members:

 - A member involved in hospital administration

 - A Fellow who achieved certification via the PER Route